Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Audio cock.

-That's out on Patreon now if you want to hear it.
+That's out on Patreon now.

-It was a bird related.
+It was a bird-related joke.

 In context, it's very funny.